Taking the test:

 - Look for answers within other test questions.

-- Answer questions in your head first.
+- Answer questions in your head before reading the given choices.

 - Skip over questions you are unsure of and go back to them later.